Duet3D/wiki-content/User_manual/Connecting_hardware/Sensors_Accelerometer.md

 To check current settings, send `M955 P[n]`, where [n] is the device-number.
 For an accelerometer connected locally via SPI, this will be P0.
 For an accelerometer on a CAN-connected board, use the form P[board-address.device-number], for example P121.0.

+When connecting using SPI,  C parameter of M955 is used in the following manner:

+`C"aaa+bbb" Pins to use for CS and INT (in that order) when connecting the accelerometer via SPI`

 ## Tabs {.tabset}

-The C parameter of M955 is used in the following manner:

-`C"aaa+bbb" Pins to use for CS and INT (in that order) when connecting the accelerometer via SPI`

 ### Duet 3 MB6HC and MB6XD